Unsupervised Stereo via Multi-Baseline Geometry-Consistent Self-Training: Introduction

+However, photometric supervision fundamentally breaks down in occluded regions, such as foreground–background boundaries and the non-overlapping fields of view between stereo cameras.
+In these areas, no valid correspondence exists in the target image, causing the photometric loss to collapse and leading networks to produce inaccurate disparity estimates, as illustrated in \cref{fig: teaser}(a).
+To mitigate this issue, several studies \cite{OASM,PASMnet} detect occluded pixels and exclude them from photometric supervision, preventing the network from being misled during training.
+Although such masking strategy improves overall matching quality,~\cref{fig: teaser}(b) shows that training solely on visible regions remains insufficient for recovering disparities in occluded areas.

+Besides photometric reconstruction, pseudo-label-based self-training provides another way to exploit unlabeled stereo pairs for unsupervised finetuning~\cite{ZOLE,semi-stereo,dualnet,cst-stereo}.
+These methods employ a teacher network to generate pseudo disparities that guide student learning.
+However, since the teacher and student share the same target image, regions occluded in the student’s view remain invisible to the teacher as well, making the teacher’s predictions in those areas inherently error-prone.
+Because self-training relies entirely on these pseudo labels, such unreliable predictions are easily propagated and reinforced by the student, ultimately limiting performance.

+In this work, we explore an intuitive yet underexplored problem: must the teacher and student networks rely on the same target image in self-training?
+In fact, when provided with different target views, regions occluded in the student's view often become visible to the teacher.
+These teacher-visible but student-occluded regions enable the teacher to generate accurate pseudo labels for supervising disparity completion.
+Building on this observation, we leverage multi-baseline geometry consistency to jointly enhance the matching and completion performance.

+Specifically, our S$^3$ feeds the teacher and student with the same reference image but different target images.
+The teacher’s disparities are rescaled to match the student’s baseline and used as pseudo labels to guide learning.
+To further improve occlusion completion, we introduce an occlusion-aware weighting strategy.
+Occlusions are first detected via thresholding on photometric consistency.
+We then strengthen supervision on student-occluded but teacher-visible pixels while masking those occluded in the teacher’s view, preventing unreliable pseudo labels from being propagated during training.
+Additionally, photometric and smoothness losses~\cite{SsSnet} are incorporated as auxiliary objectives.
+The photometric loss provides initial matching ability, while the teacher’s pseudo labels drive occlusion completion learning.
+This design allows S$^3$ to be trained from scratch in a purely unsupervised manner, without any reliance on supervised pretraining.

-We synthesize a multi-baseline stereo dataset BaCon-20k from CARLA simulator~\cite{carla} for training, and generate novel views from real-world binocular images for fine‑tuning.
-Extensive ablations validate the effectiveness of our method.
-Moreover, our method achieves impressive zero‑shot generalization and fine‑tuning performance.
-Our main contributions are as follows:
+To support our framework, we construct MBS20K, a multi-baseline stereo dataset synthesized using the CARLA simulator~\cite{carla}.
+Furthermore, to enable training on KITTI 2012~\cite{KITTI2012} and KITTI 2015~\cite{KITTI2015} datasets, we generate novel target viewpoints from the original stereo pairs.
+Extensive experiments validate the effectiveness of our design.
+As shown in~\cref{fig: teaser}(d)–(f), S$^3$ achieves superior performance and strong zero-shot generalization.
+Our contributions are summarized as follows: